ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/mesh_tutorial.md

         int connect_status = mesh->connect();
         if (connect_status) {
             printf("Connection failed! %d\n", connect_status);
-            return error;
+            return -1;
         }
     }

 Mesh network type (Wi-SUN, Thread or 6LoWPAN-ND), RF radio shield and other configuration parameters are defined in the application configuration file `mbed_app.json`.
 Below is an example configuration file for Thread device that has Atmel RF AT86RF233 shield connected.

     {
         "target_overrides": {